Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-council.markdown

         - Ideas for the improvement of more teams than just one (Question mark)

-        - Treaty proposals that have gained unanimous consent of a session and are ready for parliamentary review (Exclamation mark)
+        - Treaty proposals that have gained unanimous consent of a session and are ready for council review (Exclamation mark)

         - Proposals that have passed review and are ready for respective team ratification at retrospectives (Circle) – initially empty.

-        - Proposals that have since previous parliamentary sessions been unanimously ratified by all represented teams (Trefoil Knot).
+        - Proposals that have since previous council sessions been unanimously ratified by all represented teams (Trefoil Knot).

     - Each session attempts to either create or refine a specific output: a